composibleIO/custom-effector-test/README.md

 This repo demonstrates:

-* how you can write custom effectors and use them on a local network, where you can whitelist them yourself.
+* how you can write custom effectors and use them on a local [Fluence network](https://fluence.dev), where you can whitelist them yourself.
 * the use of Pinata to down- and upload folders with files to and from the particle vault.
 Using Pinata gateways has the benefit of your content being well indexed and available everywhere.
 When developing on a local network, it can be convenient to keep your data somewhere persistent.

 ![flow](./schema.png)